 I was extremely hesitant to give it another shot but got my s*it together after a few days of discomfort and embarrassment and decided to go for it, this time mixing the Aztec Clay mask with warm bottled water.

 Guess what happened?

-You are damn right if you thought the same thing repeated itself, cause shamelessly enough on its side – it did.
+You are damn right if you thought the same thing repeated itself, cause shamelessly enough – it did.

 Yup, take number two and I was once more experiencing a severe burning sensation a few minutes after applying this mixture on my face.

 Here’s Why I Don’t Recommend The Aztec Clay Mask…

 Severely disappointed and rather hurt, I decided to take it to Reddit with a plain question if anyone else ever experienced such thing on a skincare related thread.

 I got a few answers from people basically repeating what happened to me, but what made this entire situation even weirder was a comment by a fellow Redditor and skincare lover.